ernest-lu/ernest-lu.github.io/content/posts/the-value-of-depth.md

 I think really wanted to go deep into one specific niche topic, but without repeated application and excercise of such a topic, I was not as engaged in the material.

-I personally attribute a lot of "success"* and "results" in my life to an obsession with going deeper in a topic, where I want to really understand something.
+I personally attribute a lot of results in my life to an obsession with going deeper in a topic, where I want to really understand something.

 But going deeper doesn't necessarily mean trying something niche.
 In a sense, that's more of a "breadth" idea, since I am learning something new.